One Death Every Three Minutes - And a Proven Fix Ready to Scale

 According to official Swedish statistics, road deaths were halved and car occupant deaths dropped by 60% in the decade after Vision Zero launched.
 Sweden now records about 213 road deaths per year for a population of 9.6 million.
 India records 172,890 deaths for a population of 1.4 billion.
 Sweden's rate per million people is roughly 22.
 India's is approximately 123.

 Norway followed Sweden's model and recorded just 87 road deaths in a recent year for a nation of 5 million - the lowest rate among all OECD member countries.
 Norway passed a law requiring a full investigation of every single fatal road crash, with findings stored in a national database that engineers use to redesign roads.
-In India, there is no national crash-level database.
-Road safety statistics are compiled from police station records and aggregated manually.
-Without crash-level data, engineers cannot identify which road designs are killing people.
+In India, the government launched an electronic accident reporting system called e-DAR.
+Making it fully operational and linking it to hospital death records is the next step that would give Indian engineers the same data advantage Norway built its system on.

 The Ministry of Road Transport and Highways sets engineering standards for national highways and also checks whether those standards are followed.
 That conflict of interest was flagged by the IIT Delhi road safety report, which recommended separating the two functions.
-That recommendation has not been acted on.
+Acting on that recommendation is the key institutional step remaining.
 The National Highways Authority of India has identified 13,795 black spots and fixed fewer than 5,100 of them.
 National highways make up less than 5% of India's total road network but account for more than 53% of all road accidents and 59% of fatalities.
 Minister Gadkari has himself publicly stated that road accidents often stem from minor civil engineering errors and flawed project blueprints, with no accountability in place.
-The problem is understood.
-The mechanism to fix it has not been built.
+The diagnosis is correct.
+The institutional fix is the remaining gap.

 What Would It Cost